 - surveying a large and diverse network of artists, curators and researchers to assess their interest, what they would need and how they might engage with the site, and researching other sites and groups;

 - designing and creating features and content for the new site, launching in March 2017;

-- recruiting a growing community of members and developing content with them through posts, a Book Club and a series of creative contributions to a unique feature, A History of the Anthropocene in 50 Objects;
+- recruiting a growing community of members and developing content with them through posts and a series of creative contributions to a unique feature, A History of the Anthropocene in 50 Objects;

 - continuing to contribute my own content, including reviews of books and events, and experience from my freelance and other work.